johlym/tournament/README.md

 `--list-players`: List all players in the database.

-`--list-ranking`: List all players in the database, sorted by number of wins.

 #### Match

 `--new-match`: Create a new match.
-You'll be prompted for `ID`s of two players.
+Provide the IDs of two players.

 `--swiss-match`: Activates the swiss-style matchup function.
 This is an automated behavior.

-#### Data

-`--latest-match`: Prints out the results of the latest executed match.

-`--lookup-match`: Allows the user to lookup a match by `ID`.

 ## Noteworthy